gabigarc03/gabigarc03.github.io/_pages/resume.md

 - Developed apps for applications for the Worldwide Developer Conference
 - Wrote two algorithms for the camp curriculum

+## Research

+**Trismegistos**, [TM Gods](https://www.trismegistos.org/god/) Database Co-Designer (September 2022 - May 2023)
+- Co-designed a database of Greek, Roman, and Egyptian gods for my undergraduate thesis in Classical Studies that is believed to be the first of its kind

 ## Leadership/Service

 **United Airlines**, Innovate Welcome Lead (September 2023 - present)